sg-crest A Singapore Government Agency Website

 While some people will consider the round-the-clock nature of air traffic control a downside, as you’ll likely work at some unusual hours, others find the flexibility of shifts a blessing.
 Depending on your lifestyle and long-term plans, air traffic control could provide the balance you’re looking for.

-6. Highly transferrable skills
+6. Highly transferable skills

 Air traffic controllers that earn their qualifications and gain experience in the sector benefit from a wealth of transferable skills.
 With more people than ever working multiple careers throughout their lifetime, keeping this advantage in mind is crucial to your ongoing financial security and employability.